-You might think that you’re too smart to make these seven travel mistakes, but my guess is that you may be surprised at how many of them you’ve made.
-So here are some tips on travel mistakes.
+You might think that you’re too smart to make travel mistakes, but you may be surprised at how many of them you’ve made.
+So here are some common travel mistakes to avoid.

 Heck, a lot of these mistakes you might even make before you even hop on the plane!
 My confession?
 I’ve made six out of seven of these, and I travel a lot.
 So here are 7 travel mistakes and some tips to avoid them.

 1) Not Having a Passport Valid for the Required Length of Time

 I’m not talking about having an expired passport and being denied boarding – although I do know people it’s happened to.
 What I mean is that you should check whether your passport is valid long enough.

 Case in point.
 Last year I was planning a trip to Sri Lanka and thought since I was close – relatively speaking, I may as well go to India afterward.
 As I was filling out the visa for India, I realized that my passport needed to be valid for six months in order to be allowed entry.
 Mine was only valid for 5 months and 22 days!
 As I didn’t have time to renew my passport before finalizing my travel plans, India didn’t happen.

 When going on international trips, always check how long your passport has to be valid for when traveling.
 There are a surprising number of countries that require it to be valid for at least six months.
 This is one of the biggest travel mistakes you could ever do.

 2) Not Buying the Complete Travel Insurance Policy